 Order of events

-At the beginning of the meeting the Chairman of the Committee will announce the order in which items are to be heard which in most cases is per the order set out in the agenda.
-If there are minutes of any previous meetings, the Chairman will ask the Committee for permission to sign them.
+At the beginning of the meeting the Chair of the Committee will announce the order in which items are to be heard which in most cases is per the order set out in the agenda.
+If there are minutes of any previous meetings, the Chair will ask the Committee for permission to sign them.
 Members will be asked to declare any interests in items on the agenda.

 Each item will be heard as follows: